 Known to his family and friends as Bobby, Robert Jones, Jr. grew up in a family that was Southern Baptist on his father’s side, and followers of the Nation of Islam on his mother’s side.
 This meant that his behavior was heavily policed on all sides, by people who deemed it imperative that he “become a man.”
 The scrutiny extended beyond his family, and was enforced by friends, enemies, classmates, teachers, administrators, colleagues, and supervisors.
 Jones says part of the reason he became a writer was because he was forced to retreat into his own mind and imagination.
 “Therefore, [I] had no choice but to invent a world where I could be safe, and barring safe, then at least not bullied or abused.”

 Jones has given his time to numerous organizations, including the American Humanist Association’s LGBTQ Humanist Caucus, the Brooklyn Movement Center (a nonprofit community organization interested in the uplift of marginalized communities), Gay and Lesbian Advocacy in Research and Education (GLARE), and LGBTQ Resource Center.
-ARRAY, the Carter Center, the Fresh Air Fund, Safe Horizon, and Trinity Place are some of the artistic and charitable organizations he supports.
+ARRAY, Dream Defenders, the Fresh Air Fund, the Innocence Project, Safe Horizon, the Sylvia Rivera Law Project, and Trinity Place are some of the artistic and charitable organizations he supports.

 Not surprisingly, Robert Jones, Jr. is an avid reader who also enjoys comic book collecting, is a film and animated series buff, a music aficionado, novice landscaper, and a travel enthusiast.
 Jones and his longtime partner A.T., an attorney, were introduced by a mutual friend, and remained as friends for four years before they started dating.
 They live in Brooklyn, and enjoy film, cracking jokes, giving people appropriate nicknames, arguing about politics, cooking and cleaning, and vacillating between sitting at home low-key watching television or traveling nationally and internationally.
 They have a badass cat named Baldwin, who allows them the liberty to come and go as they please.